mattfan00/gomix/README.md

-# gomite
+# gomiex

-gomite (short for go-microservices-template) is a simple template for building microservices in go.
+gomiex (short for go-microservices-example) is a simple example of building microservices in go.